 - 1x point per $1 spent on all non-bonus purchases

 Additional Chase Sapphire Preferred benefits include unlimited deliveries with no delivery fee and reduced service fees on orders over $12 for a minimum of one year on qualifying food purchases with a DoorDash DashPass subscription.
 Activate your card by December 31, 2021.

-Cardholders can also earn up to $60 in statement credits on Peloton Digital and All-Access Memberships through December 31, 2021.
-Points are worth 25% more now through April 30, 2021, when redeemed for statement credits against existing purchases in select, rotating categories with the Chase Pay Yourself Back feature.
-Points are also worth 25% more when redeemed through the new Chase Dining hub in Ultimate Rewards, now through April 30, 2021.
+Cardholders can earn up to $60 in statement credits on Peloton Digital and All-Access Memberships through December 31, 2021.
+In addition, points are worth 25% more now through Sept.
+30, 2021, when redeemed for statement credits against existing purchases in select, rotating categories with the Chase Pay Yourself Back feature.
+Points are also worth 25% more when redeemed through the new Chase Dining hub in Ultimate Rewards, now through Sept.
+30, 2021.

 Both cards come with lots of benefits to take advantage of.
-Depending on your spending and lifestyle, one card might be speaking to you more.
-The Citi Premier® Card’s category bonuses are actually a little better than the Sapphire Preferred since you earn 3 points per $1 on travel and gas purchases.
-And the hotel bonus is nice.
+But, depending on your spending and lifestyle, one card might be speaking to you more.

 Reward Points System

 The REAL value with Ultimate Rewards points is found in their transfer partners.
 You can transfer UR points out to top Chase travel partners.
-They are JetBlue, Iberia, Aer Lingus, Emirates, United, Southwest, British Airways, Virgin Atlantic, Singapore Airlines, Air France/KLM, Aeroplan (expected late 2021), Hyatt, Marriott, IHG, and Marriott.
+They are JetBlue, Iberia, Aer Lingus, Emirates, United, Southwest, British Airways, Virgin Atlantic, Singapore Airlines, Air France/KLM, Aeroplan, Hyatt, Marriott, IHG, and Marriott.

 That’s a lot of options!
 Here’s a couple of examples of what you can do with UR points: